Wireless technology as a work in progress

 What’s holding back broader adoption of wireless technologies in the process industries?
-A panel of vendor and user experts discussed that and other topics at October’s ISA Expo in Houston.
+A panel of vendor and user experts discussed that and other topics at this month’s ISA Expo in Houston.
 It seems that although technical and attitudinal obstacles to this emerging technology remain, many are being systematically addressed and overcome.
-Panel members included Peter Fuhr, Wi-Fi Sensors Inc.; Patrick Schweitzer, Exxon Mobil and ISA 100 committee co-chair; Jose Gutierrez, Emerson; Herman Storey, recently retired from Shell Global Solutions; Dave Kaufman, Honeywell; and Ed Ladd, HART Communication Foundation.
+Panel members included Peter Fuhr, Wi-Fi Sensors Inc.; Patrick Schweitzer, Exxon Mobil and ISA 100 committee co-chair; Jose Gutierrez, Emerson; Herman Storey, retired from Shell; Dave Kaufman, Honeywell; and Ed Ladd, HART Foundation.

-One obstacle suggested by panelists was a sense of risk related to communication failures (“Can you hear me now?”).
-Some users aren’t convinced that the signal will get through when it has to.
+One obstacle suggested by panelists was a sense of risk related to communication failures ("Can you hear me now?").
 Another thought was that the discussion has largely moved from technical and reliability issues to disagreements over system ownership, meaning that, from the perspective of plant managers, IT groups tend to latch onto wireless more than other plant level technologies, and then want to exercise control or at least have influence over deployments.
-IT people know what wireless is, as opposed to something like a fieldbus, and they’re concerned that unmanaged experiments in the plant could interfere with their systems.

 Users also are concerned about multiple systems interfering with each other, since there is a limited amount of air space.
 The group did caution against unmanaged deployments of multiple systems in a plant environment, since these can cause problems if not well thought out.
-There have been cases of deployment interference in discrete manufacturing facilities, but those usually involve older equipment that uses higher-power radios and less effective bandwidth use.
-Carefully planned systems can support a huge amount of equipment if applied well, particularly given the efficiency of current wireless process instrumentation.
+But carefully planned systems can support a huge amount of equipment if applied well, particularly given the efficiency of current wireless process instrumentation.

-The responses from the two vendors represented were unequivocal: Emerson says it will only use WirelessHART, and Honeywell says it will stay with 11a.
-(As a historical sidenote, while there have been suggestions that WirelessHART and ISA 100.11a were, for all practical purposes, designed by Emerson and Honeywell respectively, neither standard reflects the corresponding predecessor in any but the most general ways, and neither of the companies’ earlier proprietary systems is compatible with the standards as approved.)
-Less aligned individuals suggested that market realities will prevail in time, and that other vendors may not be so doctrinaire.
-Companies may not want to offer both, but the technologies are similar enough that it certainly is possible.
-Within the ISA100 committees, there is a group to create a convergence of the two competitors, and hopefully this will bear fruit.
-However, in the near term, companies will have to make choices — it will not be practical for an end-user to try them all.
+The response from the two vendors represented were unequivocal: Emerson says it will only use WirelessHART, and Honeywell says it will stay with 11.a.
+Less aligned individuals suggested that the market will prevail in time, and that other vendors may not be so doctrinaire.
+Within the ISA 100 committees, there is a group that is seeking to create a convergence of the two competitors.
+However, in the near term, companies will have to make choices—it will not be practical for an end user to try them all.

-Patrick Schweitzer, for example, says that Exxon Mobil has already selected 11a for field instrumentation even though it has been ratified for only a month.
-It will be interesting to see how the influence of a major user will steer ongoing developments.
-The ISA 100.11a Wireless Compliance Institute also operates in a wireless instrumentation network following the standard at the Arkema organic peroxide plant in Crosby, TX.
-(See related article in this supplement.)
+Patrick Schweitzer, for example, says that Exxon Mobil has already selected 11.a for field instrumentation even though it is has been ratified for only a month.
+It will be interesting to see how the influence of such a major user will steer ongoing developments.
+The ISA 100.11a Wireless Compliance Institute also has completed a fully operational wireless instrumentation network following the standard at the Arkema organic peroxide plant in Crosby, Texas. (see sidebar below).